-Moreover, the application of direct foreign knowledge within the given context is not appropriate as there may be mismatches in knowledge application within the Sri Lankan context due to some influential country specific characteristics such as economic condition, government policies and cultural sensitivity.
+However, the application of direct foreign knowledge within the given context is not appropriate as there may be mismatches in knowledge application within the Sri Lankan context due to some influential country specific characteristics such as economic condition, government policies and cultural sensitivity.
 Thus, it is important to make sure that the capacity building related to the facilities management discipline in Sri Lanka is an attempt to use the foreign knowledge on the subject matter to create appropriate knowledge to suite the values, requirements and demands of Sri Lanka.
 On the other hand, the current global infrastructure and facilities management knowledge does not reflect adequate coverage required to address the current disaster recovery related issues.
 As an example, despite the fact that the most advanced Facilities Management (FM) curricula is available within the Europe today, those often show clear gaps related to specific disaster management issues.
 It is apparent that these gaps can be improved through the potential current natural disaster related cases such as the Indian Ocean tsunami.
 In context, to address the current disaster recovery management requirements within a global scale, two mutually beneficial actions are required from the global built environment education point of view.
-Those are; firstly, to update the current global body of knowledge in built environment to address the current disaster management recovery issues, possibly by learning lessons from current global disaster recovery attempts such and to disseminate the related knowledge globally so that the desired local knowledge is available when and where required.
+Those are; firstly, to update the current global body of knowledge in built environment to address the current disaster recovery attempts and to disseminate the related knowledge globally so that the desired local knowledge is available when and where required.
 Secondly, to disseminate currently available knowledge in appropriate form to the areas in need such as to the counties affected by the recent disasters.